sunnytechie/geohomes/README.md

 # FBILTD
-This application is real estate application developed for FBDLimited.
+This application is real estate application developed for FBILimited.

 ## Teck stack used on this project
 * Laravel 10